Excito/buildroot/README.md

 ## Excito Buildroot

-This is the 2015.08 buildroot source tree with the B3 and B2 board modifications to generate an updated rescue/install system.
-It can also generate an x86 'livecd' for testing purpose.
+This is the 2017.05 buildroot source tree with the B3 board modifications to generate an updated rescue/install system.

 ## Content

-For now the generated image contains only network tools, ssh, ftp and telnet server to connect to the system.
+The generated image contains network tools, ssh, ftp and telnet server to connect to the system.
 It will run a dhcp client on any connected wired network.
-An updated installer script will kick in shortly.
+It also includes the excito installer along with useful diagnostics tools.

 ## Building

-clone this repository and run these commands for the B3:
+clone this repository and run these commands:

 ```
 make distclean